Notre Dame incoming class ranked among top five nationally for fifth consecutive year.

 Northern Illinois players also made tremendous individual strides under Owens' watchful eye.
 Eight Huskies collected all-conference honors during her tenure, led by first-team all-MAC guard (and eventual WNBA second-round draft pick) Stephanie Raymond in 2006-07.
 In addition, she helped mold Marke Freeman into the league's Sixth Player of the Year in 2008-09.

-Her Northern Illinois University teams were successful in the classroom as well, with the Huskie women's basketball program boasting a cumulative grade-point average (GPA) of 3.0 or better every semester under Owens.
-What's more, all 12 seniors who completed their careers at Northern Illinois during her tenure earned their degrees.
+Her NIU teams were successful in the classroom as well, with the Huskie women's basketball program boasting a cumulative grade-point average (GPA) of 3.0 or better every semester under Owens.
+What's more, all 12 seniors that completed their careers at Northern Illinois during her tenure earned their degrees.

 As if that weren't enough, Owens is a rising star on the national and international coaching scene through her work with USA Basketball.
 In 2008 and 2009, she served as head coach of the United States U18 and U19 teams, guiding those squads to gold medals at the 2008 FIBA U18 Americas Championships in Argentina, and the 2009 FIBA U19 World Championships in Thailand -- in both cases, one of her standout players was Notre Dame All-America guard Skylar Diggins.
 In 2008, Owens was named USA Basketball's Developmental Coach of the Year, and prior to that, she spent two summers (2006-07) as an assistant coach for Team USA, collecting two more gold medals (2006 FIBA U18 Americas; 2007 FIBA U19 Worlds) as an aide under current DePaul head coach (and U.S. Senior National Team assistant coach) Doug Bruno.
 Owens also coached former Notre Dame point guard Melissa Lechlitner (`10) on that 2007 USA squad that took gold at the U19 World Championships.

 For many years, Owens has been an important contributor within the women's basketball coaching community.
-In 2008, she was selected to serve on the Board of Directors for both the Black Coaches & Administrators (BCA) and the Women's Basketball Coaches Association (WBCA), serving on the latter body's executive committee as the WBCA secretary before stepping down in 2011 to take a more active role on the BCA Board of Directors.
+In 2008, she was selected to serve on the Board of Directors for both the Black Coaches & Administrators (BCA) and the Women's Basketball Coaches Association (WBCA), serving on the latter body's Executive Committee as the WBCA secretary before stepping down in 2011 to take a more active role on the BCA Board of Directors.
 Subsequently, in September 2012, Owens was chosen as BCA president for the 2012-13 academic year, helping that organization through a successful transition period that included the introduction of a new executive director.

-Owens joined the Fighting Irish staff in 1995 following two seasons as an assistant at Michigan, where she began her coaching career after enjoying a three-year professional playing stint in Japan, Spain and Italy.
+Owens originally came to Notre Dame in 1995 following two seasons as an assistant at Michigan, where she began her coaching career after enjoying a three-year professional playing stint in Japan, Spain and Italy.

 In 1995, Owens was inducted into the Northern Illinois University Athletic Hall of Fame and followed up that honor with her induction into the Illinois Basketball Coaches Association (IBCA) Hall of Fame in 2001, and the Illinois High School Hall of Fame in 2014.